by Philip-Todd Franklin

 For a moment, a bright green light flashed in the main chamber, followed by a white light, and then the stones in the walls went dark.

 During the short walk back to the Time Sphere, both men remained silent.
-The silence continued the whole trip back to Rip Hunter’s headquarters in the present.
+The silence continued the whole trip back to the present.

 Rip quickly began to flip switches and type in commands on the keyboard before him.
-“OK, that’s a successful — if not painless — test of the override chip,” Rip said, glancing at Animal man.
+“Okay, that’s a successful — if not painless — test of the override chip,” Rip said, glancing at Animal Man.

 “What do you mean, ‘override chip’?”
 Buddy asked as he quickly exited the Time Sphere.

 At the sound of his words, a figure walked out of the office and stepped around him.
-She was a pretty teenage girl around thirteen years of age, five feet, eleven inches tall, with strawberry-blonde hair and blue eyes, and she was dressed in a skintight costume that looked a lot like the one Buddy was wearing, only the colors were black and orange instead of blue and orange.
+She was a pretty teenage girl around thirteen years old, five feet, eleven inches tall, with strawberry-blonde hair and blue eyes, and she wore a skintight costume almost identical to Buddy’s, only the colors were black and orange instead of blue and orange.

-Looking at first Rip Hunter and then Animal Man, she looked at Buddy Baker and said, “Daddy, I think we need to have a talk.”
+Looking first at Rip and then at Animal Man, Maxine Baker said, “Daddy, I think we need to have a talk.”